dofloinn/Fallout4thYear/1_Forensics/04 EXIF and Stenography.md

 For a forensic investigation it is always good to find pictures relating to the case.

 It will be important to determine where, when, and with what device the pictures were taken.

+### <mark style="background: #00ECFFA6;">Steganography with Steghide</mark>

+<mark style="background: #00ECFFA6;">Steganography:</mark> concealing a message within another message or a physical object

+“Steghide is a steganography program that is able to hide data in various kinds of image- and audio-files.
+The colour- respectively sample-frequencies are not changed thus making the embedding resistant against first-order statistical tests.”

+<mark style="background: #00ECFFA6;">Stegdetect</mark> is an automated tool for detecting steganographic content in images.
+It is capable of detecting several different steganographic methods to embed hidden information in JPEG images.

+<mark style="background: #00ECFFA6;">Machine Learning:</mark>
+- Detection of Image Steganography Using Deep Learning and Ensemble Classifiers
+- Using machine learning to analyse and improve digital images, the practice of steganalysis is gaining in popularity.

+<mark style="background: #00ECFFA6;">Command to hide:</mark>
+`steghide embed -cf earth.jpg -ef Forensics_Open_Book_Exam_2020.pdf`

+<mark style="background: #00ECFFA6;">Breakdown:</mark>
+- steghide — The name of the program
+- embed — This is the command
+- -cf — This flag is for the cover file (file used to embed data)
+- filename — This is the name of the cover file (earth.jpg)
+- -ef — This flag is for the embed file (file that will be embedded)
+- filename — This is the name of the embedded file (Forensics_Open_Book_Exam_2020.pdf)

+<mark style="background: #00ECFFA6;">Command to extract:</mark>
+`steghide extract -sf Clouds.JPG`